deighne/deighne/docs/index.markdown

 title: DEIGHNE.BLOG | Work, Writing, Design, Nonsense, Other
 ---
 ## [Bio](/bio)
 I grew up in Salt Lake and moved to Central Arkansas in 2022.
-I spend ample time being an ebike dad, marketing guy, annoying lefty internet guy, and camera guy.
-This site's a portal for most of the things I get up to on the internet, as Dane Dickerson, or Danecd, or Deighne, or a few other names.
+I spend ample time being an ebike dad, marketing guy, annoying lefty, and camera person.

 ## [Work](/work)
 Right now I'm working as the Digital Marketing lead for [Human Element](https://www.human-element.com/) in Ann Arbor, Michigan.
 Email me at [ddickerson@human-element.com](mailto:ddickerson@human-element.com) for ecommerce marketing work, speaking engagements, and rants about trademark law.
 One time I made a weekly update video with an ML-generated Guy Fieri, and it was not good.
 I've worked in-house, agency, venture capital, startups, and franchise marketing over the last 10 years; here's my [intermittently updated LinkedIn](https://www.linkedin.com/in/danecd/).